cp3402-students/CP3402-CMS-Assignment-2-Group-A-Baizonn-Learning-Center/site.md

 # Site

+## Mearsuable Goal
+The goal of the website is to increase new student sign-ups by 15% more (compare without website) or 20 new students within 6 months of launch of the new website.

+## Success Evaluation
+Considering assumption of 50 % of regeistors will successfully sing-ups one subject, averagely 7 submittion of form each month will be considered as successful, which means totally need 40+ submits on regestering page.

-## Overview
+## Target Audience
+For parents who have child between 6 to 14 as major, with child that takes advance courses will be less focues.
+Therefore based on the wide spread of Singaporean age of parents, people who are 30 to 45 has child and majorly female is our target audience.

+## Site Overview, Maintaining and Updating
 Welcome to the documentation for the wordpress website.
 This document provides an overview of the site's features that will assist in editing and adding new content in the future.

 ## Plugin Details
 - `Advanced Custom Fields` (By: WP Engine, [WordPress.org Plugin Page](https://wordpress.org/plugins/advanced-custom-fields/))